-When the Trust transfers Bitcoins to the Sponsor as payment of the Management Fee, or sells Bitcoins to fund payment of any Extraordinary Expenses, each U.S. Holder will be treated as having sold its pro rata share of those Bitcoins for their fair market value at that time (which, in the case of Bitcoins sold by the Trust, generally will be equal to the cash proceeds received by the Trust in respect thereof).
-As a result, each U.S. Holder will recognize gain or loss in an amount equal to the difference between (i) the fair market value of the U.S. Holder's pro rata share of the Bitcoins that were transferred and (ii) the U.S. Holder's tax basis for its pro rata share of the Bitcoins that were transferred.
-Assuming that Bitcoins are not treated as currency for U.S. federal income tax purposes, that gain or loss will generally be short-term capital gain or loss if the U.S. Holder has held its Units for one year or less and long-term capital gain or loss if the U.S. Holder has held its Units for more than one year.
+When the Trust transfers DOT (including Staking Rewards) to the Sponsor as payment of the Management Fee (or otherwise), or sells DOT to fund payment of any Extraordinary Expenses, each U.S. Holder will be treated as having sold its pro rata share of those DOT for their fair market value at that time (which, in the case of DOT sold by the Trust, generally will be equal to the cash proceeds received by the Trust in respect thereof).
+It is assumed herein that a U.S. Holder would be treated for tax purposes as the owner of its share of any Staking Rewards generated by the Trust's DOT staking activities, although this conclusion is unclear due to lack of guidance.
+As a result, each U.S. Holder will recognize gain or loss in an amount equal to the difference between (i) the fair market value of the U.S. Holder's pro rata share of the DOT that were transferred and (ii) the U.S. Holder's tax basis for its pro rata share of the DOT that were transferred.
+Assuming that DOT are not treated as currency for U.S. federal income tax purposes, that gain or loss will generally be short-term capital gain or loss if the U.S. Holder has held its Units for one year or less and long-term capital gain or loss if the U.S. Holder has held its Units for more than one year.
 The deductibility of long-term capital losses may be subject to significant limitations.
-A U.S. Holder's tax basis in its pro rata share of any Bitcoins transferred by the Trust generally will be determined by multiplying the tax basis of the U.S. Holder's pro rata share of all of the Bitcoins held in the Trust immediately prior to the transfer by a fraction the numerator of which is the amount of Bitcoins transferred and the denominator of which is the total amount of Bitcoins held in the Trust immediately prior to the transfer.
-Immediately after the transfer, the U.S. Holder's tax basis in its pro rata share of the Bitcoins held in the Trust immediately prior to the transfer, less the portion of that tax basis allocable to its pro rata share of the Bitcoins transferred.
+Although unclear due to lack of guidance, a U.S. Holder's tax basis in its pro rata share of any DOT (including Staking Rewards) transferred by the Trust generally will be determined by multiplying the tax basis of the U.S. Holder's pro rata share of all of the DOT held in the Trust immediately prior to the transfer by a fraction the numerator of which is the amount of DOT transferred and the denominator of which is the total amount of DOT held in the Trust immediately prior to the transfer.
+In such case, immediately after the transfer, the U.S. Holder's tax basis in its pro rata share of the DOT remaining in the Trust will be equal to the tax basis in its pro rata share of the DOT held in the Trust immediately prior to the transfer, less the portion of that tax basis allocable to its pro rata share of the DOT transferred.